 Open Source

-GSA maintains a central list of open source projects in government at code.gov but the list is generally incomplete.
+GSA maintains a central list of open source projects produced by government at code.gov but the list is generally incomplete.
 It is still recommended that agencies submit their projects to the list, however.
 Since most federal agencies share their code on GitHub, it can be useful to search for projects there as well.

 Note that even if the work is being outsourced to contractors, the government can still require any custom code to be released as public domain.